SayyamGibrani/Analytics-/README.md

 # Analytics-
-This Repository hosts various project which I have done on multiple datasets and derived insights from it for the business.
+This Repository hosts various project which I have done on multiple datasets along with the insights which I have derived insights from the dataset to be used in business.